obsidianmd/obsidian-help/en/Obsidian/Android app.md

 As with Obsidian desktop, we provide our built-in paid [[Obsidian Sync]] service.

 To setup a synced vault through Obsidian Sync, first create a new empty local vault.
+You should name it the same as your desktop app to make [[Using obsidian URI|inter-vault URIs]] work.

-You should name it Once the empty vault is open, open the left sidebar, tap the settings button, and setup Obsidian Sync just like you did on Desktop:
+Once the empty vault is open, open the left sidebar, tap the settings button, and setup Obsidian Sync just like you did on Desktop:

 1. Login to your Obsidian account in the Account tab.
 2. Enable the Sync core plugin.